Why People Love to Visit Charleston in the Spring

 Go to my Gallery to see more alluring images of Charleston in the spring.

-For another of my stories about Charleston, see Checking Up on Downtown Charleston.
+For another of my Charleston stories, see “Checking Up on Downtown Charleston.

-One of the joys of photography is spending time with talented people, each with their creative interpretations.
+One of the joys of photography is spending time with talented people, each with their own creative interpretations.
 Thank you all for enhancing my knowledge of photography.

 handful of photographers